Nocturnal Animals: 7 Similar Movies You Must Watch Next

 Tom Ford‘s sophomore feature film, ‘Nocturnal Animals,’ is a tense thriller with solid performances from Jake Gyllenhaal, Amy Adams, and Michael Shannon.
-Adapted from Austin Wright’s 1993 novel ‘Tony and Susan’, the 2016 film’s narrative is set as a story within a story.
-Susan (Adams) is an art gallery owner who receives a manuscript of a novel written by her estranged ex-husband Edward Sheffield (Gyllenhaal).
+Adapted from Austin Wright’s 1993 novel ‘Tony and Susan,’ the 2016 film’s narrative is set as a story within a story.
+Susan (Adams) is an art gallery owner who receives a novel manuscript written by her estranged ex-husband, Edward Sheffield (Gyllenhaal).
 The novel is titled Nocturnal Animals, apparently a reference to the name given to Susan by Edward.
 She reads through the manuscript, which plays out as the secondary narrative of the film.

 Battling with insomnia, Susan finds refuge in the novel and reflects upon her past deeds.
-The modernist set-pieces of the film create a vivid space containing the psychological reverberations of the characters’ inner conflicts.
-Tom Ford’s design sensibilities work in tandem with the script to provide viewers a suave psychological thriller in the form of a revenge drama.
-The following is a list of 7 films that you must see if you are a fan of a narrative world that is equally complex and demanding to watch.
-You can watch most of these movies similar to ‘Nocturnal Animals’ on Netflix, Hulu, or Amazon Prime.
+The film’s modernist set pieces create a vivid space containing the psychological reverberations of the character’s inner conflicts.
+Tom Ford’s design sensibilities work with the script to provide viewers with a suave psychological thriller in the form of a revenge drama.
+The following is a list of seven films like ‘Nocturnal Animals’ that you must see if you are a fan of a narrative world that is equally complex and demanding to watch.

 7. Prisoners (2013)

 Helmed by Dennis Villeneuve, ‘Prisoners’ is a water-tight thriller that follows Keller Dover (Hugh Jackman) as he searches for his missing daughter and her friend.
 Detective Loki (Jake Gyllenhaal) is assigned this case wherein he undertakes an earnest effort to track the missing children.
-Detective Loki and Keller Dover often cross paths that put them in a conflict of opinions and methods.
+Detective Loki and Keller Dover often cross paths, which puts them in a conflict of opinions and methods.
 Driven by passion, guilt, and revenge, this film is a must-watch for its fantastic performances and superlative treatment of the characters.

 6. The Secret in Their Eyes (2009)